j-kidd/defyndian-core/README.md

   of nodes can be brought up in a single command

 ## Current State
   This is very much a project under development, the core is there but will most likely receive serious revision, as well as expansion.
-One major planned change is the development of a Node master which will manage all Defyndian Nodes running on a single system; this should allow sharing of resources (ie. Database connections).

 ## Goals
   A stable finished core library which will allow the easy development of nodes which perform specific tasks in the house currently planned: